-true; but it is so, because it has set aside this sentence, &#8220;from that time God suppressed,&#8221; etc., which is very clear, and substituted another, namely, that &#8220;by the fact of the sins of men the economy was corrupted and ruined,&#8221; a thought which is not found at all in the first version.
+true; but it is so, because it has set aside this sentence, "from that time God suppressed," etc., which is very clear, and substituted another, namely, that "by the fact of the sins of men the economy was corrupted and ruined," a thought which is not found at all in the first version.
 Now this was a principal point.
-Then the whole subsequent controversy turns on the question of institutions and their analogy with laws which cannot be corrupted, and you have changed &#8220;intentions&#8221; into &#8220;institutions.&#8221; In fact, it was a question of the stability of ordinances and of their corruption.
-And in the sentence &#8220;in perverting the laws and ordinances,&#8221; you have omitted &#8220;and ordinances&#8221; in order to leave only &#8220;laws,&#8221; which indeed could scarcely be perverted, whilst ordinances may easily be so and in fact even disappear, which cannot happen with regard to the authority of a law.
+Then the whole subsequent controversy turns on the question of institutions and their analogy with laws which cannot be corrupted, and you have changed "intentions" into "institutions."
+In fact, it was a question of the stability of ordinances and of their corruption.
+And in the sentence "in perverting the laws and ordinances," you have omitted "and ordinances" in order to leave only "laws," which indeed could scarcely be perverted, whilst ordinances may easily be so and in fact even disappear, which cannot happen with regard to the authority of a law.
 Were there not important changes in precisely the principal points on which the discussion turned?
 I leave it to your own conscience to judge.

-Then you assert that you have &#8220;reproduced exactly the very text that is the object of discussion.&#8221; &#8220;I have,&#8221; you. say, &#8220;copied verbally, between inverted commas, the conclusion that I thought was to be deduced,&#8221; etc. In fact you wrote that which you copied afresh in your &#8220;Dernier Mot.&#8221; Be it so.
+Then you assert that you have "reproduced exactly the very text that is the object of discussion."
+"I have," you say, "copied verbally, between inverted commas, the conclusion that I thought was to be deduced," etc. In fact you wrote that which you copied afresh in your "Dernier Mot."
+Be it so.
 I did not complain of the reverse; I complained of this: you have accused me of entirely perverting the form of your thought by the subtraction and addition of words.
-You have, then, in order to demonstrate it, copied the passage which you have introduced here, and you have added: &#8220;Mr. Darby renders that proposition thus&#8221;; but you have omitted the half of what I have given, and that which contains the thoughts which you pretend were additions made in my rendering of it.
-Now I had replied to you that it was not *that* proposition that I had rendered, but that one and another also which contained the things which you accuse me of having added to the form of your thought, by underlining the words which demonstrated it&#8212;a warrantable accusation, if I had given only the proposition which you cited.
+You have, then, in order to demonstrate it, copied the passage which you have introduced here, and you have added: "Mr. Darby renders that proposition thus"; but you have omitted the half of what I have given, and that which contains the thoughts which you pretend were additions made in my rendering of it.
+Now I had replied to you that it was not that proposition that I had rendered, but that one and another also which contained the things which you accuse me of having added to the form of your thought, by underlining the words which demonstrated it -- a warrantable accusation, if I had given only the proposition which you cited.
 You answer me now by reproducing the passage without saying anything about what you have omitted.
 Is this an answer?
 The question is of that which you have omitted, not of that which you have given; of which I do not complain.
 This passage gives occasion for remarks, but I make none.
 I confine myself entirely to drawing your attention to the question, if it is an answer.

 {289}